A Quick Recipe for Smoking Tuna

 Step Five: Dredge the Tuna in More Brown Sugar

 Once you are satisfied that the pellicle is well formed but the tuna still somewhat moist, dredge the tuna in some more brown sugar.
 “Wait—dredge?”
 That’s another word of culinary art.
 It means to coat a moist food (such as marinated tuna) with a dry ingredient (such as brown sugar) prior to cooking.
 In other words, simply roll the tuna through some brown sugar, making sure to coat each piece evenly.
+Another recipe calls for fresh lemon juice, garlic powder, ground black peppers or other spices add subtle flavors, but really - it's all up to you!

 Step Six: Start Smoking!